-In the opinion of the Directors, the Company has applied the principals and complied with code provisions of the Corporate Governance Code (the "Code") as set out in Appendix 14 of the Rules Governing the Listing of Securities on the Hong Kong Stock Exchange (the "Listing Rules") throughout the year ended 31 December 2022, save as disclosed below.
+In the opinion of the Directors, the Company has applied the principals and complied with code provisions of the Corporate Governance Code (the "Code") as set out in Appendix C1 of the Rules Governing the Listing of Securities on the Hong Kong Stock Exchange (the "Listing Rules") throughout the year ended 31 December 2023, save as disclosed below.

-Under code provision B.2.2, subject to re-election shareholders at every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
+Under code provision B.2.2, every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.